Click on any of the following links for information:

 The nationally accredited, four-star designated Children's Learning Center is located on campus and serves children six weeks to five years of age.
 The CLC also offers an after-school and summer KID CAMP program for children ages 6-12 years of age.
-The Children's Learning Center provides the latest in curricula and educational play experiences and now offers a Nature Learning Environment which allows for outside gardening and working in the outdoors to learn about nature.
+The Children's Learning Center provides the latest in curricula and educational play experiences and now offers a Nature Learning Environment, which allows for gardening, classes outside and learning about nature.
 The CLC prides itself on exceptional, quality care in an academic environment.
+903-886-5769

 Texas A&M University-Commerce is committed to promoting an academic, recreational, and social experience for students with disabilities that is fully inclusive and accessible.
 Students with disabilities at A&M-Commerce are encouraged to participate in all aspects of campus life.
-Student Disability Resources and Services (SDRS) offers accommodations counseling, disability-related resources, access to adaptive technology, assistive equipment, and academic/non-academic accommodations.
+Student Disability Services (SDS) offers accommodations counseling, disability-related resources, access to adaptive technology, assistive equipment, and academic/non-academic accommodations.

 All students with disabilities who need accommodations must file an application for eligibility, as well as provide current documentation of disability.
-Applications are available in the Office of Student Disability Resources and Services and website at http://www.tamuc.edu/studentLife/campusServices/studentDisabilityResourcesAndServices/studentResources.aspx.
+Applications are available https://www.tamuc.edu/CampusLife/CampusServices/StudentDisabilityServices/default.aspx.

 The mission of Fraternity & Sorority Life is to provide high quality student development programming that enhances the academic mission of the University by facilitating opportunities for scholarly success, community service, campus leadership, and fraternal friendships in a safe, nurturing environment.
-The Office of Fraternity & Sorority Life, which is oversees 21 social/service Greek-lettered organizations across 4 Councils, along with the National Order of Omega Greek Honor Society, is charged with the development of better men and women in preparation for the world outside of Texas A&M University-Commerce.
+The Office of Fraternity & Sorority Life, which is oversees 20 inter/national Greek-lettered organizations across 4 Councils, along with the National Order of Omega Greek Honor Society, is charged with the development of better men and women in preparation for the world outside of Texas A&M University-Commerce.

 Phone (903) 886-5097, Fax (903) 468-3200